casanova-lab/NHC/README.md

   - Cluster pValue
   - Geneset Enrichment (MSigDB_Hallmark, KEGG_Pathway, Reactome_Pathway, Wiki_Pathway, GO_BiologicalProcess, GO_MolecularFunction)
 - Folder: *variant_files*
-  - *NHC_output_gene_cluster_1...n_variants.txt, which provides the sample-gene-variant data for each gene cluster, while following the exact format of the input file.
+  - *NHC_output_gene_cluster_1...n_variants.txt* (provides the sample-gene-variant data for each gene cluster, following the exact format of the input file)
 - Folder: *network_files*
-  - *NHC_output_gene_cluster_1...n_network.csv*, which provides the network file for each gene cluster, that can be imported to Gephi or Cytoscape software for visualization.
+  - *NHC_output_gene_cluster_1...n_network.csv* (provides the network file for each gene cluster, that can be imported to Gephi or Cytoscape software for visualization)
-  - *NHC_output_gene_cluster_1...n_node.csv*, which provides the case count and variant count per gene in each gene cluster, that can be used to customize the gene node size in the network visualization.
+  - *NHC_output_gene_cluster_1...n_node.csv*, (provides the case count and variant count per gene in each gene cluster, that can be used to visualize the gene node size)

 ### Command
 **Command Parameters:**